Conflict-Based Model Predictive Control for Scalable Multi-Robot Motion Planning: Related works

 \section{Related works}

-There have been many works on addressing the multi-agent path finding (MAPF) problem.
-The most notable example among centralized methods are conflict based search (CBS) \cite{sharon2015conflict} and its variants \cite{andreychuk2022multi, boyarski2015icbs, barer2014suboptimal, li2019improved}, which leverage a high-level conflict tree to resolve robot-robot conflicts without planning over the joint state space of all robots.
+There have been many works that address the multi-agent path finding (MAPF) problem.
+The most notable example among centralized methods are conflict based search (CBS) \cite{sharon2015conflict} and its variants \cite{andreychuk2022multi, boyarski2015icbs, barer2014suboptimal, li2019improved}, which leverage a high-level conflict tree to resolve robot-robot conflicts.
 Another promising approach is $M^*$ \cite{wagner2011m}, which plans for each robot independently and only plans jointly for the robots that interact with each other using sub-dimensional expansion.
 Although scalable, these methods often require an additional execution layer like MAPF-POST \cite{honig2016multi} and action dependency graphs \cite{honig2019persistent} as they do not consider robot kinematics, actuation limits, or execution delays and they rely on discrete states and actions.
-Some methods resort to local reactive controllers to prevent imminent collisions during execution \cite{schneider2003potential, tanner2005towards, gayle2009multi, fox1997dynamic}.
+Some methods resort to decentralized reactive controllers to prevent imminent collisions during execution \cite{schneider2003potential, tanner2005towards, gayle2009multi, fox1997dynamic, arul2021v}.
 However, they are not predictive and are prone to collisions or deadlocks in constrained environments with many agents.
 In \cite{li2021lifelong}, a receding horizon version of MAPF is introduced that enables continuous re-planning for all agents in dynamic environments.
 However, similar to other MAPF algorithms, this approach does not account for robot kinematics and actuation limits.
-Another group of methods resort to assigning priorities to agents and enforce lower priority agents to avoid the trajectories of higher priority counterparts \cite{velagapudi2010decentralized, cap2013asynchronous, bennewitz2001optimizing, li2020efficient}.
+Other methods resort to assigning priorities to agents and enforce lower priority agents to avoid the trajectories of higher priority counterparts \cite{velagapudi2010decentralized, cap2013asynchronous, bennewitz2001optimizing, li2020efficient}.
 This approach has been shown to perform well in environments with fewer constraints, but does not work well in highly constrained environments with many robot-robot interactions.
 Furthermore, it is unclear how agent priorities must be assigned in practical scenarios without sacrificing the solution quality.